PERSONAL TRADING EXPERIENCE

 I continued buying PUT to average down the cost until Thursday (9/27/2018) before the PUT expired on the next day (Friday) for $0.05.
 After hour, the news came out, CEO Elon Musk rejected SEC generous offer for settlement.
 The stock tanked big time after hour.
 On Friday morning I sold my PUT with huge profit.

-Opening Position TSLA 12 contracts with market value of $120
+Opening Position TSLA 12 contracts with market value only $120

 Closing Position TSLA 12 contracts with market value of $25,500